crudl4d/graphbook-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an API for a social service called Dogebook.
+This is an API for a social service called GraphBook.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>